-The install file contains all the components for installation except for gpmaw.lcs, which is the separate license file, also present in the root directory.
+The file on the CD-ROM called Setup.exe is the installation program.
+This file contains all the components for installation except for gpmaw.lcs, which is the separate license file, also present in the root directory.
+WizardUI.exe is a wizard that runs just after the installation and prompts you for the basic settings of GPMAW.